Deep Inelastic Processes and the Equations of Motion: Introduction

 \section{Introduction}

 The problem of calculating inclusive cross sections at high energies and high momentum transfers has become quite important in the last two decades, during which a lot of experimental data on deep inelastic processes have been accumulated.
-In particular we refer to deep inelastic scattering (DIS)[1-12], semi-inclusive DIS (SIDIS)[13-26], Drell-Yan (DY)[27-32], $e^+e^-$ annihilation into two back-to-back jets\cite{bel}, while analogous experiments have been planned recently[34-39].
+In particular we refer to deep inelastic scattering (DIS) (Ashman {\it et al.}, 1988, 1989; Adeva {\it et al.}, 1998; Anthony {\it et al.}, 1996a,b, 2003; Abe {\it et al.}, 1997a,b, 1998; Airapetian {\it et al.}, 1998; Yun {\it et al.}, 2003; Zheng {\it et al.}, 2004), semi-inclusive DIS (SIDIS) (Arneodo {\it et al.}, 1987; Ashman {\it et al.}, 1991; Adams {\it et al.}, 1993; Airapetian {\it et al.}, 2000, 2001,2003, 2005a,b; Diefenthaler, 2005; Bravar {\it et al.}, 1999; Alexakhin {\it et al.}, 2005; Ageev {\it et al.}, 2007; Bressan, 2007; Avakian {\it et al.}, 2005; Alekseev {\it et al.}, 2010a,b), Drell-Yan (DY) (Falciano {\it et al.}, 1986; Guanziroli {\it et al.}, 1988; Conway {\it et al.}, 1989; McGaughey {\it et al.}, 1994; Towell {\it et al.}, 2001; Zhu {\it et al.}, 2007), $e^+e^-$ annihilation into two back-to-back jets (Abe {\it et al.}, 2006), while analogous experiments have been planned recently (Bunce {\it et al.}, 2000; Lenisa and Rathmann, PAX Coll., Julich, hep-ex/0505054, 2005; Lenisa, 2005; Afanasev {\it et al.}, Jefferson Lab., hep-ph/0703288, 2007; Hawranek, 2007; Kotulla {\it et al.}, Technical Progress Report for PANDA, 2005).
 One of the aims of high energy physicists is to extract from data distribution and/or fragmentation functions, especially if unknown.
-Among them, the transversity[40-43] is of particular interest, since it is the only twists-2 distribution function for which very poor information\cite{so,ans} is available till now.
-But also transverse momentum dependent (TMD) functions - especially the T-odd ones - are taken in great consideration; for instance, knowledge of the Collins fragmentation function\cite{col} or of the Boer-Mulders function\cite{bm} could help extracting transversity, which is chiral-odd and therefore couples only with chiral-odd functions.
-Moreover, TMD functions are involved in several intriguing azimuthal asymmetries, like the already mentioned Collins\cite{col} and Boer-Mulders\cite{bm} effects, or the Sivers\cite{si1,si2}, Qiu-Sterman\cite{qs1,qs2,qs3} and Cahn\cite{ca1,ca2} effects, which, in part, have found experimental confirmation\cite{her4,her5,her6,smc,co,cm2,bel} and, in any case, have stimulated a great deal of articles[55-64].
-Lastly some questions remain open, among which the parton interpretation of the polarized structure function $g_2$\cite{ael,jj3}.
-Obviously, all of these data and kinds of problems are confronted with the QCD theory and in this comparison short and long distance scales are interested, so that the factorization theorems[67-70] play a quite important role in separating the two kinds of effects.
-Strong contributions in this sense have been given by Politzer\cite{po}, Ellis, Furmansky and Petronzio\cite{efp,ef2}(EFP), Efremov, Radyushkin and Teryaev\cite{er,et}, Collins, Soper and Sterman\cite{cs1,cs2,css}, and Levelt and Mulders\cite{lm}(LM).
+Among them, the transversity (Ralston and Soper, 1979; Artru and Mekhfi, 1990; Jaffe and Ji, 1991a, 1992) is of particular interest, since it is the only twist-2 distribution function for which very poor information (Soffer, 1995; Anselmino {\it et al.}, 2007) is available till now.
+But also transverse momentum dependent (TMD) functions - especially the T-odd ones - are taken in great consideration; for instance, knowledge of the Collins (1993) fragmentation function or of the Boer-Mulders (1998) function could help to extract transversity, which is chiral-odd and therefore couples only with chiral-odd functions.
+Moreover, TMD functions are involved in several intriguing azimuthal asymmetries, like the already mentioned Collins (1993) and Boer-Mulders (1998) effects, or the Sivers (1990, 1991), Qiu-Sterman (1991, 1992, 1998) and Cahn (1978, 1989) effects, which, in part, have found experimental confirmation (Airapetian {\it et al.}, 2005a,b; Diefenthaler, 2005; Bravar {\it et al.}, 1999; Alexakhin {\it et al.}, 2005; Bressan, 2007; Abe {\it et al.}, 2006) and, in any case, have stimulated a great deal of articles (Mulders and Tangerman, 1996; Boer {\it et al.}, 2000, 2003a,b; Brodsky {\it et al.}, 2002a,b, 2003; Di Salvo, 2007a; Collins {\it et al.}, 2006; Efremov {\it et al.}, 2006a,b, 2009; Avakian {\it et al.}, 2008a,b; Boffi {\it et al.}, 2009; Anselmino {\it et al.}, 2009a,b, 2010; Boer, 2009).
+Last, some questions remain open, among which the parton interpretation of the polarized structure function $g_2$ (Anselmino {\it et al.}, 1995; Jaffe and Ji, 1991a).
+Obviously, all of these data and kinds of problems are confronted with the QCD theory and in this comparison short and long distance scales are interested, so that the factorization theorems (Collins, 1998, 1989; Collins {\it et al.}, 1988; Sterman, 2005) play quite an important role in separating the two kinds of effects.
+Strong contributions in this sense have been given by Politzer (1980), Ellis {\it et al.} (1982, 1983) (EFP), Efremov and Radyushkin (1981), Efremov and Teryaev (1984), Collins and Soper (1981, 1982), Collins {\it et al.} (1988) and Levelt and Mulders (1994) (LM).